pcmihnea/HA_WMR500/README.md

 # What?
-(**WORK IN PROGRESS**) HomeAssistant integration of a Oregon Scientific WMR500C WiFi-enabled weather station.
+HomeAssistant integration of a Oregon Scientific WMR500C WiFi-enabled weather station.

 # Why?
 By design, the weather station works as a standalone unit, while it also supports relaying the measurements to a cloud server, which in turn interacts with the official [Android](https://play.google.com/store/apps/details?id=com.idthk.wmr500_v) or [iOS](https://apps.apple.com/us/app/smart-living-wmr500/id1332998208).